 DePaul’s many study abroad programs enable students to expand their world-view while living and learning in a foreign country for one or more quarters.
 Some options include Beijing, China; Budapest, Hungary; Istanbul, Turkey; Osaka, Japan; Paris, France; and Rome, Italy.
 And as a freshman, you can participate in first-year study abroad programs, which offer students the chance to travel to China, Ireland, Italy, Peru, Scotland, and many other countries.

 Programs of Study

-With more than 150 undergraduate programs of study (from majors and minors to concentrations and certificates), we’ve got the degree you’re looking for.
-For more information about specific programs offered by each college, go to go.depaul.edu/majors.
+With more than 130 undergraduate programs of study (from majors and minors to concentrations and certificates), we’ve got the degree you’re looking for.
+For more information about specific programs offered by each College, go to go.depaul.edu/majors.